 We find a rich structure of haplotype blocks in the focal region.
-First, in regions of shallow coalescence, we see structured uninterrupted haplotype blocks that carry SNPs fixed in all H. e. lativitta samples (Fig 5).
+First, in regions of shallow coalescence, we see structured uninterrupted haplotype blocks that carry SNPs fixed in all H. e. lativitta samples (Fig. 5).
 For example, the shallowest coalescence region constitutes the uninterrupted haplotype block defined by edge iv, and is supported by 9 SNPs.
-Adjacent to edge iv, we find the largest haplotype block defined by edge iii and supported by 22 SNPs, which coincides with a putative selective sweep that was previously identified using the omega statistic (Wallbank et al., 2016; Lewis et al., 2019).
+Adjacent to edge iv, we find the largest (in genomic span) haplotype block defined by edge iii and supported by 22 SNPs, which coincides with a putative selective sweep that was previously identified using the omega statistic (Wallbank et al., 2016; Lewis et al., 2019).
 Unlike edge iv (green), edge iii (red) exists as disjunct blocks separated primarily by recombination events that shifts the total coalescence within H. e. lativitta samples to occur slightly further back in time (see Trees 3,4,5,6 for reference).
-Moving along in both directions from the central shallow TMRCA region, we observe other haplotype blocks, exhibiting different histories (originating deeper in the past) spanning as disjunct blocks along the entire genomic region and supported by fixed SNPs (edge i and ii).
+Moving along in both directions from this region, we observe other haplotype blocks, exhibiting different histories (originating deeper in the past) spanning as disjunct blocks along the entire genomic region and supported by observed SNPs (edge i and ii).
 Although the SMC precludes ARGweaver from inferring disjunct coalescence events, disjunct blocks (especially, edge i) may be an artefact of the way we identify unique edges from the ARGweaver output, together with discretization of time points (in principle, they could be distinct coalescence events but are forced to coalesce at the same time).
 Moreover, these blocks can also stem from including the H. e. notabilis population in our analysis (Trees 1,2,5,6 has one or more H. e. notabilis individual clustering together within the H. e. lativitta population), and hence are present as nested blocks within edge iii and iv in the central regions of the shallowest coalescence.
 In future, it would be interesting to examine if additional evidence can suggest older, historical sweep events to explain the disjunction of these blocks, or whether they are simply remnant structures/signatures from other stochastic events.
 It is important to note that 4 out of the 6 substantial edges drawn here are supported by SNPs fixed within the H. e. lativitta samples, and spans in disjunction (except edge iv) throughout the region.
 This is in agreement with theoretical expectations in a swept genomic region where uninterrupted edges are expected to exist with multiple SNPs supporting them (edge iv - 9 SNPs, iii - 22, ii - 16, i - 14).
-In addition to these 4 blocks, we also see more recent blocks with greater spans, explained by singletons (see Fig S7) and doubletons (edge v and vi in Fig 5).
+In addition to these 4 blocks, we also see more recent blocks with greater spans, explained by singletons (see Fig. S7, Supplement 2) and doubletons (edge v and vi in Fig. 5).
 Edge vi specifically spans the furthest along the genome, since it is formed by a coalescent event between only two samples, suggesting that there has not been sufficient time for recombination to break it down.